What is colon cancer?

 Colorectal cancer (also referred to as colon cancer) is cancer that develops in the colon (large intestine) or the rectum.
 Colorectal cancer usually develops slowly over a period of many years.
 Before cancer develops, it usually begins as a non-cancerous growth often referred to as a polyp.
 A polyp is an abnormal growth of tissue lining the colon or rectum.
 One specific type of polyp, called an adenoma, has the greatest risk of becoming cancer.

 Why should I be checked?

-With regular screening, colorectal cancer can be found early, when treatment is most effective.
-In many cases, screening can prevent colorectal cancer by finding and removing polyps before they become cancer.
+In many cases, regular screening can prevent colorectal cancer by finding and removing pre-cancerous polyps before they become cancerous.

 When should I be screened for colon cancer?

 All average-risk individuals should begin screening at the age of 45.
 Those with a family history of colorectal cancer should start the screening by age 40 or ten years before the index case (for example, if the father has cancer at age 46, screening should begin at 36 for all children).

 Your doctor will likely order a colonoscopy or other screening tests for colon cancer if you are 45 years or older, even if you have no symptoms, because pre-cancerous polyps and even early colon cancer often cause no symptoms.

 However, if symptoms are present, they may include: